nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_adding_clusters.rst

         ZB_HA_DECLARE_ON_OFF_SWITCH_EP(on_off_switch_ep, ON_OFF_SWITCH_ENDPOINT, on_off_switch_clusters);

-   Every cluster in the On/Off cluster list that you've declared in the previous step is going to use the same endpoint.
+   Every cluster in the On/Off cluster list that you have declared in the previous step is going to use the same endpoint.

    .. note::
         Every endpoint has an associated Simple Descriptor, which contains a variety of information, such as the application profile identifier, the number of input and output clusters, or the device version.